leivajandro/ai-lab/.amazonq/rules/development.md

 - Write minimal, clean code without verbose implementations
 - Focus only on code that directly contributes to the solution

+## Language Requirements
+- All documentation must be in English
+- All code (variables, functions, classes) must be in English
+- All comments (if any) must be in English
+- All README files must be in English

 ## Response Format
 - Always provide multiple implementation options (2-3 alternatives minimum)
 - Clearly state your preferred option and explain why